-Wildfire season has arrived, and with it, the smoky air that can make it difficult to breathe.
-Air quality is a big deal this time of year, and it changes depending on where the wildfires are and which way the wind is blowing.
-It often feels like there’s no escape from the smoke, which can cause irritating symptoms for healthy people and more serious health issues for people with heart and lung disease.
-So, it’s important to protect yourself and your family from smoky air whenever possible.
+Air quality can be a big deal this time of year, and it changes depending on where the wildfires are and which way the wind is blowing.
+Wildfire smoke can cause irritating symptoms for healthy people and more serious health issues for people with heart and lung disease.
+It’s important to know how to protect yourself and your family from smoky air whenever possible.

 Let’s start with precautions: How can we limit our exposure to smoke?

 Mostly, you should reduce your time and activities outside as much as possible.
 Stay indoors in air-conditioning, if you can.
 If you don’t have air conditioning, go someplace that does, like the mall or library.
 Otherwise, there are several things you can do to limit the smoky air you breathe:

 - If you have central air conditioning, use an air filter rated MERV 8 or higher and turn your system fan setting to on.

 - If you have to drive in smoky areas, turn the vehicle air flow to recirculate to reduce the amount of smoke in the vehicle.